-The article is written by Rolf Dobelli.
+The article was written by Rolf Dobelli.
 I reformatted it to HTML and added a table of contents, because I couldn’t find a non-PDF version of it.

 Table of contents